Completing the Doctoral Degree Requirements

 - Verify that your committee Chair has submitted the Final Oral Examination Report and the Certificate of Dissertation Committee Approval to Rackham OARD.

-The Post-Defense Meeting
+The Post-Defense Submission

-Submit a complete, final, correctly formatted PDF of the dissertation (to be the official copy on record in the University Deep Blue digital archive).
+Submit online a complete, final, correctly formatted PDF of the dissertation (to be the official copy on record in the University Deep Blue digital archive).

 - Log in using your uniqname and Kerberos password.